Bedrock02/tech-blog/posts/counter-button-of-doom.md

 ## Starting With A Win
 ![inhale the confidence gif](https://media.giphy.com/media/E72zBwfDfxRwLu5vbB/giphy.gif) Initially, this seemed straightforward.
 I started by creating a component that updates a state variable upon click.
-This I can do in my sleep no problem (only because every tutorial on the planet uses this example).
+This I can do in my sleep, no problem.

 ```typescript
 const Counter = () => {